COMPLYING DEVELOPMENT

 Faster approvals with well-planned, compliant design

-but in New South Wales, some residential projects can bypass the standard development application (DA) process, saving you significant time and money.
+Approvals can be a time consuming and costly part of a building project… but in New South Wales, some residential projects can bypass the standard development application (DA) process, saving you significant time and money.
 These projects fall under what’s known as ‘complying development’ (often referred to as ‘CDC’).

 At Ironbark Architecture we understand complying development – not just the technical criteria, but how and when it can be used to your advantage.
 We can help you identify whether your project qualifies for the fast-tracked approval pathway and how to design intelligently within its parameters.